William Ivison Macadam: Marriage

 He married Sarah Maconochie Macdonald, 28 March 1879.
 She was born on 10 July 1855 at Stewart Hall, near Rothesay, Bute.
 She died 4 April 1941 in Edinburgh.

 She was the daughter of John Barkly Macdonald, of Stewart Hall, Bute where he farmed and was an owner of properties on the Island of Grenada, West Indies.
-He was born in Glasgow 22 August 1808 and died 26 December 1855, a few months after his daughter Sarah was born.
+He was born in Glasgow on 22 August 1808 and died on 26 December 1855, a few months after his daughter Sarah was born.
 After his return to Scotland from Grenada he had married for a second time on 5 July 1844 in Rothesay, Mary McConechy—aged 33 who had been born at Windy Hall, Bute.
-His parents were John and Sarah Macdonald of Trinidad and Grenada who were living at their Claremont Square, London house at the time of his father's death.
+His parents were John and Sarah Macdonald of Trinidad and Grenada who were living at Claremont Square, London at the time of the senior John's death.

 William Macadam and his family first lived at 6 Brighton Crescent, Portobello and later at “Slioch” on Lady Road in the Craigmillar Park area on the south side of Edinburgh.

 He was a keen fly fisherman, shot and outdoorsman.